andreoliwa/nitpick/CONTRIBUTING.rst

 9. Submit a pull request through the GitHub website.

-10. If your pull request is accepted, all your commits will be squashed into one, and the `Angular Convention will be used on the commit message <https://github.com/conventional-changelog/conventional-changelog/tree/0e05028f70bbd3109e1a4b16262a9450153060de/packages/conventional-changelog-angular#angular-convention>`_.
+10. If your pull request is accepted, all your commits will be squashed into one, and the `Conventional Commits Format <https://www.conventionalcommits.org/>`_ will be used on the commit message.

 Pull Request Guidelines
 -----------------------